top of page

 PROFILE

-Back in 1967, Karl Ferris, who I here dub "The Godfather of Color Infrared", made the seminal color infrared image for the debut release of The Jimi Hendrix Experience.
+Back in 1967, Karl Ferris, who I hereby dub "The Godfather of Color Infrared", made the seminal color infrared image for the debut release of The Jimi Hendrix Experience.
+Ferris went on to do fabulous work with Donovan with songs like "Wear Your Love Like Heaven".
 In the 1970's, Elliott Landy made infrared portraits of Bob Dylan, The Band, Johnny Lee Hooker, Van Morrison and more.
 Marcus Keef's brilliant infrared work for Vertigo Records produced some of the most iconic LP covers ever.
+Covers like Black Sabbath 1 and Paranoid.
 By the mid 1970's though, the use of color infrared film was rare.
-Kodak continued to produce it in 135 format straight through to the millennium, but no one really noticed.
-The 1990's really set everything up for re-introducing color infrared, but for some reason it never happened.
+Kodak continued to produce it as EIR in 135 format straight through to the millennium, but no one really cared.
+By the 1980's, it was ignored completely except for a very few enthusiasts and by 1993 it was all but extinct.
+Kodak finally discontinued the film due to lack of sales.
+That was the end of all color infrared film.

-The first 3 years of the project were pretty bad.
+The first 3 years of the project went very badly.
 I sat on 5000 rolls for a long time.
-Bizarre actually.
-Just about every photo forum banned me for spamming by talking about it.
-I ended up just giving the first few hundred rolls away, knowing someone would take some fab photos and be as amazed like I was.
+Just about every photo forum in existance banned me for spamming by just talking about it.
+I ended up giving the first few hundred rolls away for free.
+I knew someone was bound to take some great photos and we would be off and running.
+It was now 2010 and still no one was interested.
+I really couldn't imagine why.
+I guessed it was mostly because of my high price of $26/roll.
+Everyone was complaining.
+Can you imagine that with the way prices are these days?

-The photos on this site are nearly 1:1 with the original slides.
-That is the fun and the wonder of color infrared.
-It's like painting with materials and invisible light.
+Most of my scans are nearly 1:1 with the original slides.
+I encourage you to try and do all your work inside the camera.
+That is the fun and the wonder of this kind of photography.
+Analog infrared photography is painting with materials and invisible light.

 bottom of page